 The members of our audit committee are Messrs.
-Jesanis, Sutton and Wisneski.
-Our board of directors has determined that each of the current members of our audit committee satisfy the requirements for financial literacy under applicable NYSE and SEC rules and regulations.
-Mr. Jesanis is the chair of the audit committee and is also an "audit committee financial expert," as defined by SEC rules and satisfies the financial sophistication requirements of applicable NYSE rules.
+Sutton and Wisneski and Ms. Miller.
+Our board of directors has determined that each of the current members of our audit committee satisfy the requirements for financial literacy and independence under applicable NYSE and SEC rules and regulations.
+Mr. Wisneski is the chair of the audit committee and is also an "audit committee financial expert," as defined by SEC rules and satisfies the financial sophistication requirements of applicable NYSE rules.
 Our audit committee assists our board of directors in its oversight of our accounting and financial reporting process and the audits of our financial statements.